Hassan II Mosque: Geography

 A view from beach at sunrise.

 The mosque rises above the Atlantic Ocean.
 The building is built partially on land and partially over the ocean.
 This siting was accomplished by creating a platform linking a natural rock outcrop reclaimed from the sea, where the Orthlieb Pool had previously been located.
-Two large breakwaters were also built, to protect the mosque from the erosive action of the ocean waves, which can be up to 10 m in height.
+Two large breakwaters were also built to protect the mosque from the erosive action of ocean waves, which can reach heights of up to 10 m.
 A temporary pier 800 m in length had to be erected to protect the foundations of the pillars from the sea during the construction period.
 Its environmental advantage is that it is free of noise and pollution and receives a fresh breeze from the sea.

 Apart from the mosque, other structures in the area are a madrasa (Islamic school), hammams (bathhouses), a museum on Moroccan history, conference halls, and a very large library said to be the "most comprehensive in the Islamic world."
 The 41 fountains in the courtyard are all well decorated.
-The garden around the mosque is well tended and is a popular location for family picnics.
+The garden around the mosque is well-tended and is a popular location for family picnics.
 The traditionally designed madrasa occupies an area of 4840 m2 including the basement.
-Two stories in height, it is constructed in a semi-circular shape, with abutting qibla wall and the mihrab section.
+Two stories in height, it is constructed in a semi-circular shape, with an abutting qibla wall and the mihrab section.

 History

 The historical context of the mosque began with the death of King Mohammed V in 1961.
 King Hassan II had requested for the best of the country's artisans to come forward and submit plans for a mausoleum to honour the departed king; it should "reflect the fervor and veneration with which this illustrious man was regarded."
+However, the Mausoleum of Mohammed V was eventually sited in Rabat rather than Casablanca.

-In 1980, during his birthday celebrations, Hassan II had made his ambitions very clear for creating a single landmark monument in Casablanca by stating:
+In 1980, during his birthday celebrations, Hassan II made his ambitions clear for creating a landmark monument in Casablanca:

 I wish Casablanca to be endowed with a large, fine building of which it can be proud until the end of time ...
 I want to build this mosque on the water, because God's throne is on the water.
 Therefore, the faithful who go there to pray, to praise the creator on firm soil, can contemplate God's sky and ocean.

 The building was commissioned by King Hassan II to be the most ambitious structure ever built in Morocco.
-It was designed by the French architect Michel Pinseau who had lived in Morocco, and was constructed by the civil engineering group Bouygues.
+It was designed by the French architect Michel Pinseau, who had lived in Morocco, and was constructed by the civil engineering group Bouygues.